Metal Tube Bending: How to Bend Tubing Effectively

 While threaded pipe has historically been a reliable choice in fluid system applications, tubing is a beneficial alternative for a variety of reasons.
 One of those reasons is tubing’s easy bendability and routing capabilities, which can help operators achieve more intricate and efficient fluid system design with fewer connection points.

-Tube vs. Pipe At-a-Glance
+Metal Tube vs. Pipe Systems At-a-Glance

 Bent tubing can provide some significant benefits versus traditional pipe in a variety of industrial fluid systems, including:

 - Time savings.
-Not only do tubing systems offer easier installation, but tube bends can save operators time by eliminating the need to cut, deburr, and install a new fitting for every simple directional change.
+Not only do tubing systems offer easier installation, but tube bending can save operators time by eliminating the need to cut, deburr, and install a new fitting for every simple directional change.

 1.)
-Determine whether tubing will be advantageous over pipe.
+Determine whether metal tubing will be advantageous over pipe.
 There are a few considerations to be made here.
 To make a desired run using pipe, the pipe must be cut, deburred, and threaded.
 All male threads must be wrapped with a PTFE tape or covered with a sealant.
 The pipe fittings are then tightened with a wrench.
 A well-built system can provide high reliability, but the assembly process can take up significant labor time, especially for a complex system application.
-Additionally, each new introduced fitting connection is a potential leak point even if it has been put together by a skilled assembler—and added leak points can lead to an increase in emissions.
+Additionally, each introduced fitting connection is a potential leak point even if it has been put together by a skilled assembler—and added leak points can lead to an increase in emissions.

 Bends are not applicable everywhere.
-A minimum length of tubing is required to bend yet still allow the tube to be installed in the tube fitting safely.
+A minimum length of tubing is required to bend yet still allows the tube to be installed in the tube fitting safely.
 If you are dealing with several short lengths of tubing, it is more appropriate to use fitting connections for a directional change.
 Additionally, if a certain required directional change will require a more complex bend than you are comfortable making, it may be beneficial to use a fitting.
 This situation illustrates why following best practices is so important to creating safe, efficient, and cost-effective systems with bent tubing.

 3.)
 Make sure you have the right skills to perform tube bending.
 Tube bending is as much an art as it is a skill, requiring technicians to think in three dimensions to turn designs on paper into physical systems.

-How to use a hand tube bender:
+How to bend tubing using a hand tube bender:

 In this video, learn how to use a hand tube bender to accurately and efficiently make 90° and 180° bends in tubing.
-Swagelok® hand tube benders provide consistent, high-quality bends in tubing made from most materials used with Swagelok tube fittings.
+Swagelok® hand tube benders provide consistent, high-quality bends in tubing made from most materials used with Swagelok® tube fittings.

-How to use a benchtop tube bender:
+How to bend tubing using a benchtop tube bender:

 In this step-by-step instructional video, learn how to use the Swagelok® bench top tube bender to produce accurate, repeatable, high-quality bends in tubing made from most materials.

-Following the best practices established in these videos can help technicians avoid a variety of common defects that can compromise the integrity of even the simplest bends, resulting in a waste of time, labor, and money.
+Learning how to bend tubing based on the best practices established in these videos can help technicians avoid a variety of common defects that can compromise the integrity of even the simplest bends, resulting in a waste of time, labor, and money.

-Training courses can be invaluable for equipping technicians with the practical knowledge needed to create safe, efficient fluid systems with bent tubing.
+Training courses can be invaluable for equipping technicians with the practical knowledge needed to create safe, efficient fluid systems with tube bending.
 This is why Swagelok has developed training courses for tube bending—ranging from the essentials to more advanced techniques—to help fluid system professionals establish practical skills they can apply in their facilities.
 If you are interested in learning more about how we can help you enhance your tube bending abilities, contact our team today.

-Related Articles
+Related Tube Bending Articles

 The Three T’s to Achieve an Intricate System of Tubing